Kubernetes ImagePullBackOff: It’s Not the Registry (It’s IAM)

 You type kubectl get pods.
 You see the error and your mind jumps to the usual suspects:

-• Maybe the image tag is off (was it v1.2 or v1.2.0?).
+- Maybe the image tag is off — was it v1.2 or v1.2.0?

-• Maybe the registry is down.
+- Maybe the registry is down

-• Maybe Docker Hub is rate-limiting me.
+- Maybe Docker Hub is rate-limiting you

 What’s Actually Going On